Transparent Proxies (DEPRECATED)¶

 Returns the responsible controller for a given object.
 For non-proxied objects

 The lib_pypy/tputil.py module provides:

 Creates a transparent proxy controlled by the given

 controllercallable.
 The proxy will appear as a completely regular instance of the given type, but all operations on it are sent to the specified controller - which receives a

 Further points of interest¶

 A lot of tasks could be performed using transparent proxies, including, but not limited to:

-PyPy’s standard object space allows to internally have multiple implementations of a type and change the implementation at run time while application level code consistently sees the exact same type and object.
-Multiple performance optimizations using this features are already implemented: see the document about alternative object implementations.
-Transparent Proxies use the architecture to provide control back to application level code.
+PyPy’s standard object space allows us to internally have multiple implementations of a type and change the implementation at run-time, while application-level code consistently sees the exact same type and object.
+Multiple performance optimizations using these features have already been implemented: alternative object implementations.
+Transparent Proxies use this architecture to provide control back to application-level code.

 Transparent proxies are implemented on top of the standard object